Perl/PPCs/rfcs/rfcOVID-0018.md

 Code using the above does not need to return a magic true value when compiled.

-If the module explicitly returns a false value, we should consider if this can be ignored (I suspect this is usually a bug).
-However, the module author _might_ have conditional logic to explicitly return a false value in case there's a missing dependency (or for some other reason).
-Discussion might be useful here.
+If the module explicitly returns a false value, module loading will fail as it does now.
+If the module author wants the module to fail to load under certain conditions, they should die with an appropriate error message rather than returning false.

 ## Backwards Compatibility